Canadians stranded in U.K. feel abandoned by federal government | CBC News

 "We haven't found anything."

-Durhan travelled from Mississauga for vacation and to visit family but now he can't book a flight to get him and his 15-year-old son home.
+Durhan travelled from Mississauga, Ont., for vacation and to visit family, but now he can't book a flight to get him and his 15-year-old son home.

 He has even tried to book a flight back to Canada through Washington D.C., but was told United Airlines will only take U.S. citizens.